idlesign/webscaff/docs/source/quickstart.rst

 This will run ``myproject`` skeleton creation in ``/home/some/here``.

-You'll be asked for information you gathered on previous steps.
+You'll be asked for information you gathered in previous steps.

 ``makeapp`` will also ask you for a code repository address (step 2).